monotone-studio/monotone/ARCHITECTURE.md

 Data is stored in sorted partition files.
 Each partition has an associated `[min, max]` range.
 Partitions never overlap.

-Event is a pair of `[u64 id, raw data]`.
-Event `id` is used as a key and represents a serial (or time) primary key.
+Event is a combination of `id` (or time) with `key/value raw data`: `[u64 id, key, value]`.
+Event `id` together with optional `key` represents a serial (or time) compound primary key.
-Additionally, it is possible to specify a custom comparator, which can be used to implement a compound key (use an additional embedded key in your data together with `id`).

-It is correct to say that monotone is an embeddable cloud-native key-value storage for events with advanced data management.
+It is correct to say that monotone is an embeddable cloud-native serial/time-based key-value storage for events with advanced data management.

 #### Partitioning